Counterfactual Explanations and Algorithmic Recourses for Machine Learning: A Review: Background

 \subsection{Social Implications of Machine Learning}

-Establishing fairness and making an automated tool's decision explainable are two broad ways in which we can ensure equitable social implication of machine learning.
-Fairness research aims at developing algorithms that can ensure that the decisions produced by the system are not biased against a particular demographic group of individuals, which are defined with respect to sensitive features, for e.g., race, sex, religion.
-Anti-discrimination laws make it illegal to use the sensitive features as the basis of any decision (see \Cref{sec:legal}).
-Biased decisions can also attract wide-spread criticism and are therefore important to avoid~\cite{prime-racist,apple-sexist}.
-Fairness has been captured in several notions, based on a demographic grouping or individual capacity. \citet{verma_fairness} have enumerated, and intuitively explained many fairness definitions using a unifying dataset. \citet{dunkelau_fairness-aware} provide an extensive overview of the major categorization of research efforts in ensuring fair machine learning and enlists important works in all categories.
+Establishing fairness and making an automated tool's decision explainable are two broad ways in which we can ensure equitable social implications of machine learning.
+Fairness research aims at developing algorithms that can ensure that the decisions produced by the system are not biased against a particular demographic group of individuals, which are defined with respect to sensitive or protected features, such as race, sex, and religion.
+Anti-discrimination laws make it illegal to use sensitive features as the basis of any decision (see \Cref{sec:legal}).
+Biased decisions can also attract widespread criticism and are therefore crucial to avoid~\cite{prime-racist,apple-sexist}.
+Fairness has been captured in several notions based on a demographic grouping or individual capacity. \citet{verma_fairness} have enumerated and intuitively explained many fairness definitions using a unifying dataset. \citet{dunkelau_fairness-aware} provide an extensive overview of the major categorization of research efforts in ensuring fair machine learning and enlists important works in all categories.
 Explainable machine learning has also seen interest from other communities, specifically healthcare~\citep{tjoa2019survey1}, having huge social implications.
 Several works have summarized and reviewed other research in explainable machine learning~\citep{xai-survey2,carvalho2019:survey3,xai-survey4}.